siyuan1992/coding-challenge/README.md

 ## First Feature

 The point of the first feature is to extract and clean the relevant data for the Twitter JSON messages.
-For example, a typical tweet might come in the following JSON message:
+For example, a typical tweet might come in the following JSON message (which we have expanded on to multiple lines to make it easier to read):

 <pre>
 {"created_at":"<b>Thu Oct 29 17:51:01 +0000 2015</b>","id":659789759787589632,